solidsnk86/NeoTecs/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.js`.
+[API routes](https://nextjs.org/docs/api-routes/introduction)I have created this REST API to be used in an example for JavaScript, allowing access to currency exchange functionality, can be accessed on [https://neotecs.netlify.app/api/currency](https://neotecs.netlify.app/api/currency).
+This endpoint can be edited in `pages/api/currency.js`.

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.